abdelrahmanmohamed19/Muslim/README.md

 📖 **Quran with Interpretations**: Access the Quran with comprehensive interpretations and translations.

+📜 **Supplications (Duas)**: Explore a collection of supplications for various occasions and moments.

 🙏 **Digital Tasbeeh**: Use a digital Tasbeeh to keep track of your supplications and dhikr.

 🌍 **Qibla Direction**: Easily find the Qibla direction to ensure accurate prayer alignment.